NHSDigital/personal-demographics-service-api/README.md

 ## Setup

-N.B. that some functioanlity requires environment variables to be set.
+N.B. that some functionality requires environment variables to be set.
 Some of these are described lower down in the readme, whilst others can be found in [the environment variables section of this confluence page](https://nhsd-confluence.digital.nhs.uk/display/SPINE/Personal+Demographics+Service+api+setup)

 Windows users should install [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
 Any distro is fine, though ubuntu/debian are recommended.